 They have also revised the menu, and as the person who doesn’t eat meat, I am cheering about rare cheese Mutschli from Adigeni village (produced at the altitude of 2200 m), vegetarian tapas and homemade pesto.
 Plus, I love sitting on the terrace (when the weather is good; and it is still good when I am writing it!) and observe people of Sololaki area or read the book.
 Totally enjoyable!

-If Black Dog Bar is my second home, Papa Hemingway is my second second home.
+If Black Dog Bar is my second home, Wine Station is my second second home.
 Lazo, the owner of the place, has occupied the uncle’s role in my life, and I’m always happy to visit him, taste some new catch he brought from the regions and see him entertaining his guests.

 I was very skeptical about the first location – it is super touristic!
 But every time I go there, I see only Georgians and a couple of internationals.
 It definitely means that the price/quality balance is kept well!

 You can sample some wines before drinking them.
 There are also a lot of wines that are sold for super democratic prices – and taste well enough for this category.
 Combine them with cheese or nuts, and enjoy your evening!